Schedule for Apple Pie Day,

 In addition to all the activities listed above, OCEANetwork staffs a table in the Galleria of the Capitol where we hand out information about home education to the public and give everyone "an apple from the teacher."
 We hope to project a positive image of homeschooling to both our legislators and the general public.

 These efforts take many hours of volunteer time.
 OCEANetwork has assembled a dynamic committee to spearhead this effort: Wes & Deborah Butler, Hank & Melanie Voorhees, Jon & Patty Abel, and Adam & Allison Telfer.
 We wish to thank them for their devotion to home education freedoms.

 But Apple Pie Day would be nothing without the dedication of home educators from around Oregon.
-You make a lasting impression on your legislator when you travel to Salem to meet him or her.
+You make a lasting impression on your legislators when you travel to Salem to meet them.
 Together we can make the difference that will ensure continued freedom for all Oregon home educating families!